 These overlapping symptoms often appear gradually and vary from person to person, making daily tasks difficult to manage.

 Another hallmark of AD is the development of Tau tangles.
 Tau is a protein found in healthy brain cells that acts like railway tracks to keep the internal transport system stable.
-Reduced blood flow leads to decreased oxygen and energy in brain cells, leading to chemical changes that cause Tau proteins to detach and clump abnormally, causing neurofibrillary tangles.
+Reduced blood flow leads to decreased oxygen and energy in brain cells, leading to chemical changes that cause Tau proteins to detach and clump abnormally.
 Imagine a busy train station where the tracks suddenly twist, trains can’t move, deliveries are disrupted, and chaos occurs.
 Similarly, in the brain, these changes further disrupt the flow of nutrients inside the cell, causing cellular stress and cell death.

 As the disease progresses, more and more brain cells are damaged, leading to disruption of the internal network within the brain and giving rise to symptoms of memory loss, confusion, balance, and movement problems.
 Researchers are investigating more into the actual mechanism behind mixed dementia.